 Second Point: Deadlines, Deadlines, and Short Deadlines

-Procrastination is an inevitable part of every student’s college career; however, we do not encourage the behavior!
 Our office does not list external scholarship opportunities which have deadlines less than 30-days away.
 Rushing to complete essays and submit applications will not produce the best results for students.
-Dozens of external scholarship opportunities are received every month which have deadlines that are a week or two away.
 When looking through the external scholarship spreadsheet, we encourage students to pick opportunities which are not due for several months, thus giving the student ample time to submit a stellar application.

 Third Point: Application Fee or Application Free?

 While it is rare for us to see them, we simply do not list opportunities that have application fees.
-Scholarships are about rewarding students for their academic, leadership, and writing achievements.
 There should not be a “pay wall” for any scholarship opportunity.
 Most students who are seeking scholarships will not have extra money to pay application fees.
 Due to the high amount of scholarship scams online, we encourage students to never pay an application fee for a scholarship.

 Visit The CollegeBoard to learn more about scholarship scams, and the tactics that scammers use to con students.